Bhargav722/Capstone-3/README.md

-Evara is the early-stage MVP of a future full-scale event management platform.
+FinTrack is the early-stage MVP of a future full-scale personal finance platform.
-Right now, the project includes **JWT authentication** and a **basic user dashboard after login**.
+Right now, the project includes **JWT authentication** and a **lightweight dashboard** that appears after a successful sign-in.
-The goal is to gradually expand into vendor management, event planning, and AI-driven recommendations.

 ---